opencv/opencv/doc/tutorials/introduction/general_install/general_install.markdown

 To download snapshot archives:

-- Go to https://github.com/opencv/opencv/releases and download "Source code" archive from any release, e.g. 4.1.2.
+- Go to https://github.com/opencv/opencv/releases and download "Source code" archive from any release.
 - (optionally) Go to https://github.com/opencv/opencv_contrib/releases and download "Source code" archive for the same release as _opencv_
 - (optionally) Go to https://github.com/opencv/opencv_extra/releases and download "Source code" archive for the same release as _opencv_
 - Unpack all archives to some location

-To clone repositories run the following commands in console (_git_ must be installed):
+To clone repositories run the following commands in console (_git_ [must be installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)):

 ```.sh
 git clone https://github.com/opencv/opencv